Guanbo-W/sox_sim/README.md

 File "500_ABAB.R" is an example code to run Senario 2 when the sample size is 500.

-The above two files call "Function.R", which contains necessary functions.
+The above two files call "Function.R", which contains necessary functions to generate covariates, and to perform proximal gradient descent, and cross-validation.

 The corresponding .sh files are the files for submitting jobs to high performance computing.